-Pumpkin puree is the cooked and pureed flesh of any number of different varieties of squash—yes, squash.
-Most people don't realize that pumpkin is not a true botanical term.
+Commonly called for in pumpkin recipes, puree is the cooked and mashed flesh of any number of different varieties of squash—yes, squash.
 There are soft-skinned summer squash, like zucchini and yellow squash, and there are hard-skinned winter varieties like acorn squash, butternut squash, and the various orange ones we lump together as pumpkins.

-It turns out that canned pumpkin puree is actually a blend of winter squashes, some of them proprietary (such as the Dickinson squash, which is owned by the Libby's brand).
-Surprisingly, the one type of squash you won't find in a can is the standard field pumpkin that's used for making Halloween jack-o-lanterns.
-While edible, this type of pumpkin (again, technically a squash) isn't particularly good for eating no matter how it's cooked or pureed.
+Canned pumpkin puree is a blend of winter squashes, some of them proprietary (such as the Dickinson squash, which is owned by the Libby's brand).
+The one type of squash you won't find in a can is the standard field pumpkin that's used for making Halloween jack-o'-lanterns.
+While edible, this type of squash isn't particularly good for eating no matter how it's cooked or pureed.

-This product can be sold as 100% pure pumpkin, pumpkin puree, solid pack pumpkin, or sometimes simply "pumpkin."
-Regardless of what it's called, one thing it won't contain is any sort of seasonings or sugar—it's just cooked pumpkin.
-If you use it, it's up to you to season and sweeten as you see fit.
-In most cases that's exactly what you want.
-But not always.
+Pumpkin puree can be labeled as 100% pure pumpkin, pumpkin puree, solid pack pumpkin, or simply "pumpkin."
+Regardless of what it's called, one thing pumpkin puree won't contain is any sort of seasonings or sugar—it's just cooked and mashed squash.
+Most recipes call for pumpkin puree and also call for adding seasonings to flavor the dish.

 What to Do If You Buy the Wrong Kind

-Now, because both products come in cans and both have the word "pumpkin" on the label, it's possible that you might buy the wrong kind.
-If you meant to purchase pumpkin pie filling, but accidentally grabbed plain pumpkin puree, it's easy enough to sweeten and season the pumpkin.
+Because both products come in cans and both have the word "pumpkin" on the label, it's possible to buy the wrong kind by accident.